Abhishek-Rath/100-days-of-code/r1-log.md

 ### R1D14 - 27/11/2021
 Learned about implementing single page web application using JavaScript from EDX.
 Practiced some code on local machine.
 No code pushed to github.

+### R1D15 - 28/11/2021
+Worked on final backend part of DBMS mini project in Flask and MySQL.